mustafaDevop/mustafaDevop/README.md

 </div>

-### <div align="center">I'm a self-taught Full Stack Developer passionate about building secure, scalable, and real-world web and mobile applications.
+### <div align="center">I'm **MUSTAFA** a self-taught Full Stack Developer passionate about building secure, scalable, and real-world web and mobile applications.
 From sleek frontends to robust backends, I turn ideas into production-ready solutions.</div>